 Respect for the role of faith in people’s lives.

-Immense curiosity about religion and a willingness to learn — and keep learning — about .
+Immense curiosity about religions and a willingness to learn — and keep learning — about them.

 An abiding sense of fairness and balance, and an understanding that there are often more than two sides to a story.